-Quora Revenue Model
+Quora Business Model

 Started in 2009, Quora initially had no revenue earning source and actually survived on the venture capital it raised in the 4 rounds of fundings.
 Nevertheless, its valuation kept on increasing and Quora was valued at around $1.8 billion after its series D funding of $85 million.